2026 Sessions

 The Playbook for a Sovereign Model-as-a-Service Platform

-Senior Specialist Solution Architect
+Senior Specialist Solution Architect@Red Hat

 Relying on black-box AI APIs often means trading data sovereignty and cost control for convenience.
 This session provides a practical blueprint for architecting a private, sovereign Model-as-a-Service platform using powerful open-source models.
 Attendees will leave with a concrete playbook to master observability, enforce security policies, and transition from an API consumer to a platform provider.